nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `INDEX` **must be a positive integer** (e.g., 1, 2, 3, …​)

 * If you want to un-call a contact, use the [edit command](#54-editing-a-contact--edit)

+Example:

+* `called 3` marks the 3rd contact in the displayed list as Called

 **Common issues:**